-Most baby showers offer some type of food.
-You will usually come up with a menu based on a couple of factors including:
+Most baby showers offer some food.
+You will usually come up with a menu based on a couple of factors including time of day and length the baby shower, the location, and the budget.

 Baby Shower Not at Meal Times